dimonge/CarND-Behavioral-Cloning-P3/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a 80% training and 20% validation set.

 My first step was to implement the NVIDIA model without argumenting.
-I found that the model had a low mean squared error on the training set but a hight mean squared error on the validation set.
+I found that the model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 I ran the result on the simulator, The car was driving off road and wasn't able to recover from it.